Headwinds Subside At Cambium Learning

 BACKGROUND

-Learning A-Z is a Tucson, Arizona company founded in 2002 that operates seven subscription-based websites to assist with differentiated instruction in reading, writing and science for grades K-6.
+Learning A-Z is a Tucson, Arizona, company founded in 2002 that operates seven subscription-based websites to assist with differentiated instruction in reading, writing and science for grades K-6.
 Reading A-Z (ranked no 1 in K-5) is the flagship company product.
 Other important products include Raz-Kids, Headsprout, Science A-Z , Writing A-Z, Vocabulary A-Z and ReadyTest A-Z.

-Explore Learning is a Charlottesville, Virginia company founded in 2001 with two subscription based website products that augment core instruction in the classroom.
+Explore Learning is a Charlottesville, Virginia, company founded in 2001 with two subscription based website products that augment core instruction in the classroom.
 Gizmos is a large library of interactive online simulations of math and science concepts for grades 3-12, while Reflex is a math fact fluency builder largely for grades 2-8.

 Voyager Sopris Learning was founded in the 1970s as a provider of technology, materials and professional development for educators.
 Revenues have been falling over recent years as demand for its print publishing products are progressively being substituted by digital technology products.
 The flagship products are LANGUAGE!
 Live and Velocity.

 There is reason for investor optimism today as nearly 80% of ABCD revenues are generated from technology sales largely in the form of higher margin annual subscriptions.
-We can also take confidence that bookings in problematic Voyager Sopris Learning are guided to be flat to rising in 2H 2017 (guidance is for circa 10% declines in full year bookings).
+We can also take confidence that bookings in problematic Voyager Sopris Learning are guided to be flat to rising in 2H 2017 (guidance is for circa 10% declines in full-year bookings).
 Voyager Sopris Learning has held top line revenue growth back in recent years so the headwinds holding back ABCD appear to be subsiding.

-The company's progression from print to digital is maturing with 85% of revenues expected to be generated through the sale of technology products in 2018 which is a far cry from just 35% in 2012.
+The company's progression from print to digital is maturing, with 85% of revenues expected to be generated through the sale of technology products in 2018 which is a far cry from just 35% in 2012.

 The Revenue by Division graphical clearly shows the impressive trending growth of the higher margin digital products have been offset by the decline of the print business.
-This has resulted in disappointing top line CAGR revenue growth of 1% over the last 5 years for ABCD.
+This has resulted in disappointing top line revenue CAGR of 1% over the last 5 years for ABCD.

-The following graph highlights that while revenues have essentially been flat, free cashflow generation has grown impressively.
-This free cashflow generation has enabled the company to pay down an average of $16.4 million of its net debt per year over the last 5 years which should result in debt being virtually eliminated by the end of 2018.
+The following graph highlights that while revenues have essentially been flat, free cash flow generation has grown impressively.
+This free cash flow generation has enabled the company to pay down an average of $16.4 million of its net debt per year over the last 5 years which should result in debt being virtually eliminated by the end of 2018.

-This impressive free cashflow generation includes cash collected in advance as deferred revenue with the December quarter notable for upfront cash collection.
+This impressive free cash flow generation includes cash collected in advance as deferred revenue with the December quarter notable for upfront cash collection.
 This deferred revenue is subsequently recognised as revenue over the following 12 months.
-While analysing a company using a cash NPAT measure overstates true profitability.
+While analysing a company, using a cash NPAT measure overstates true profitability.
 It certainly provides comfort for investors.

-On my numbers ABCD will generate a non GAAP NPAT of $17.2 million in its financial year to 31 December 2017, which feels imminently achievable given what the company achieved in the first half 2017.
+On my numbers, ABCD will generate a non-GAAP NPAT of $17.2 million in its financial year to 31 December 2017, which feels imminently achievable given what the company achieved in the first half 2017.
 I'm surprised with the conservatism of the ~28% EBITDA margin guided for the 2017 full year given the strength of 2nd half 2016 EBITDA margins.
 The achievement of this $17.2 million non-GAAP profit places ABCD on a 18.4X 2017 price to earnings multiple (or 20.8X GAAP earnings) which feels like a robust valuation in today's frothy equity market.

-The investment case gets interesting however on 2018 earnings forecasts, where I have non-GAAP NPAT rising 39%.
-The combination of continued growth in subscription revenues in key products, lack of headwinds (or reduced headwinds) in legacy print as well as reasonable cost control can drive strong improvements in profitability.
+The investment case gets interesting, however, on 2018 earnings forecasts, where I have non-GAAP NPAT rising 39%.
+The combination of continued growth in subscription revenues in key products, lack of headwinds (or reduced headwinds) in legacy print, as well as reasonable cost control can drive strong improvements in profitability.

-I also believe with 85% of revenue being generated from subscription based technology sources and debt potentially eliminated in 2018 its an attractive asset for investors and deserved of a price to earnings multiple re-rating.
+I also believe with 85% of revenue being generated from subscription based technology sources and debt potentially eliminated in 2018, it's an attractive asset for investors and deserved of a price to earnings multiple re-rating.

 |Cambium Learning Group (ABCD)